 Holding paper gold enables one to get exposure to the price of gold without having to possess physical bullion and is considered more useful for trading purposes than for long-term investments.
 Examples of paper gold include: gold certificates, pool accounts, gold futures accounts, and most exchange traded funds ().

-Why Would I Want to Hold Paper Gold Instead of Physical Gold?
+Paper Gold Instead of Physical Gold - Why?

 The first answer is that you might want to avoid storage costs.
 If you invest a sizeable part of your capital in physical bullion, you might not want to keep your metal at home (you’ll need a safe and perhaps other additional equipment).
 In this case, you might prefer to choose a custodian – an institution that stores your metal for you.
 This storage service is not free of charge (neither is transportation to the storage facility, nor its insurance), so you need to take this cost into account, and it diminishes your returns on gold.
 By buying paper gold, you get a paper that more or less reflects the price of gold and allows you to avoid the cost and headache of storage.